Luckyspot0gold/SoundsofRangi/README.md

              SoundsofRangi - Harmonic Financial Sonification Platform
                    PROPRIETARY TECHNOLOGY - ALL RIGHTS RESERVED

-**Copyright © 2025 SoundsofRangi Reality Protocol LLC.
+**Copyright © 2025 SoundsOfRangi Reality Protocol LLC.
 All Rights Reserved.**

 This technology is protected under:
 - Trade Secret Protection
 - Pending Patent Applications
 - Proprietary Algorithm Protection
+- Market_Mayhem_Orchestration

 ### 🔒 SECURITY NOTICE
 This repository contains proprietary technology belonging exclusively to Reality Protocol LLC.
 Unauthorized access, use, duplication, or distribution is strictly prohibited and will be prosecuted to the fullest extent of the law.